factor/factor/README.txt

 The Factor runtime is written in C, and is built with GNU make and gcc.

-Note that on x86 systems, Factor _cannot_ be compiled with gcc 3.3.
-This is due to a bug in gcc and there is nothing we can do about it.
-Please use gcc 2.95, 3.4, or 4.0.
+Factor requires gcc 3.4 or later.
+On x86, it /will not/ build using gcc 3.3 or earlier.

 Run 'make' (or 'gmake' on non-Linux platforms) with one of the following parameters to build the Factor runtime: